 Plus, Spruce attracts insects and bugs which can cause the growth of mold and mildew.

-To protect Spruce from environmental elements, it needs regular maintenance, and you should apply sealer, stain, paint, varnish, or any other watertight coat over the wood at least once per few months.
+To protect Spruce wood from environmental elements, you should apply sealer, stain, paint, varnish, or any other watertight coat over the wood at least once per few months.

 Maintaining and refinishing outdoor Spruce wood furniture and woodwork can be so frustrating and a waste of time and money.